francescobarbarulo/kubernetes-starter-pack/guides/lab04.md

     kubectl get deployments
     ```

-    The Pod seems not to come up.
+    You should see `0/1` in the `READY` column.
+It represents the ratio of `CURRENT/DESIRED` replicas.
+This means that the pod seems not to come up.
 Let's invenstigate more.

 3. List Pods and take note of the `kubernetes-bootcamp` pod name.